Last updated on July 24th, 2022 at 12:22 pm

 If you’re headed to Rome, check out our complete Rome Travel Guide and 4-Day Itinerary!

-Although not a destination packed with must-sees and top-rated sights, there are still lots of fantastic things to see in Polignano a Mare.
-Most of these revolve around the Old Town and reflect the beauty of one of the most jaw-dropping destinations in Italy.
+Although not a destination packed with must-sees and top-rated sights, there are still many fantastic things to see in Polignano a Mare.
+Most of these revolve around the historic Old Town and reflect the beauty of one of the most jaw-dropping destinations in Italy.

-The fact that the Old Town is very compact means that it’s super easy to check out all Polignano a Mare attractions in just one full day.
+The fact that the Old Town is very compact means that it’s super easy to check out Polignano a Mare’s main attractions in just one full day or a day trip.
 That said, Polignano a Mare could definitely keep you busy for more days.
 It all depends on how slow you like to/can travel.

-Sadly, we know first hand that it’s almost never easy to spend as much time as you’d like at every place you visit.
+Sadly, we know first-hand that it’s almost never easy to spend as much time as you’d like at every place you visit.
 Especially when planning a multi-day itinerary, it’s logistically impossible.
-In our case, there was absolutely no room for more than one day in Polignano a Mare during our 2-week road trip across Puglia.
+In our case, there was absolutely no room for more than one day in Polignano a Mare during our 2-week Puglia road trip.

 As far as the best time to visit Polignano a Mare is concerned, we’re pretty sure that this place looks stunning all year round.
-If you want to enjoy the sea, though, you should visit in the summer.
-But keep in mind that this is also the busiest time for the beautiful coastal town.
+If you want to enjoy the sea, though, the perfect time to visit Polignano is the summer.
+But keep in mind that this is also the peak season for the beautiful coastal town of Polignano.

 We believe that the best time to visit Polignano a Mare is spring and autumn.
-However, even then, try to avoid visiting at weekends and on public holidays.
-The town tends to get really crammed on those days.
+However, even then, try to avoid visiting on weekends and public holidays.
+The small town tends to get really crammed on those days.
 We, regretfully, visited Polignano a Mare on Easter Monday and, boy, was it crowded.

 How To Get To Polignano a Mare